jitpack/jitpack.io/FAQ.md

 Yes.
 See https://jitpack.io/private

+**How can I get the latest snapshot of a repository?**

+In your build file set the version of your dependency to `-SNAPSHOT`.
+You can also customize how often you want Gradle to check for new snapshots - see [the documentation](https://docs.gradle.org/1.8-rc-1/userguide/dependency_management.html#sec:controlling_caching).

 **Will my builds be reproducible?**

 Absolutely.
 Once JitPack builds a project it keeps the build artifacts (jar, aar, ... files) and continues to serve those for all subsequent requests.